CarterRGreen/CS2610FinalProject/README.md

 ### Must Have Features
     * As a user, I should be able to create an account.
     * As a user, I should be able to sign in to that account.
-    * As a user, I should be able to delete my account \faFrownO.
+    * As a user, I should be able to delete my account.
     * As a user, I should be able to search for cards without being logged in.
     * As a user, I should be able to add cards to my collection (meaning cards that I own), but only while logged in.
 I should be able to specify how many of each card I have.
     * As a user, I should be able to search the cards I own for a specific card, color, power, toughness, etc.